bens4lsu/theskinny-publish/Content/blog2/hooray-for-dollywood.md

 After the rain stopped, the badness went out of the day.
 It was still only around noon, and we spent the next several hours enjoying the rides.
 The lady was right.
 Twenty years ago, I remember there being one main roller coaster, and it wasn't much.
 Now, they have many really nice roller coasters, and many rides that are safe enough for my tall little boy but still scary enough to make him cry.
 He did enjoy the boats where you spray water on each other, and after that, we found a splash park, where the kids can soak themselves through and through.
 Had we found that early, he and I might have spent the whole day up there.
 Looking back, I really enjoyed this park.

 Brent and I spent the afternoon looking for the largest ankles on a woman that we could find.
 Have you ever watched a football show where they show a rather close up view of a trainer wrapping a player's giant ankle?
 We're talking about a 300 pound player, with an ankle that's swollen.
 Those ankles wouldn't have made the top 20 biggest ankles of Dollywood on July 28, 2010.
-We saw ankles with <i>rolls</i>.
+We saw ankles with *rolls*.
 Not just on one lady, but on several.
 I don't think we could declare a firm winner, but there were four or five women whose ankles were the size of one of our kids' waists.

 <table cellpadding="2" align="right"><tr><td width="5" rowspan="2"><spacer type="block" width="5" height="1"></td><td width="250" ><img src="/img/dollywoodkids3.jpg"></td></tr><tr><td class="caption" width="250">The drive home.
 Because of a critically low camera battery, I only got a handful of pictures from this day.
 And only one of those includes any of the grown ups.
 It didn't make the cut for this post, but when I get the whole photo set up on the <a href="/pgHome.php" target="_blank">photo gallery page</a>, it will be there.</td></tr></table>